Colorado's animal cruelty law

 - A mandatory fine of $1,000-$100,000, and

-- A mandatory anger management or other appropriate treatment program.
+- A mandatory anger management or another appropriate treatment program.

 A second or subsequent conviction for aggravated cruelty to animals is a Colorado class 5 felony.
 In addition to anger management treatment, penalties can include: